 Well just as the universe is always changing, so does the equipment.
 I found out the C-102 and the ST-8 did not work well as a guider system.

-that I needed a more sensitive CCD camera and a better guiding system.
+I needed a more sensitive CCD camera and a better guiding system.
 I sold the two ST-8's on astromart.com

-ST-8XME to the C-14 and upgraded to a used ST-10XME on the R/C. As for the guiding issue, I went with an Astrodon, remote off-axis guider (ROAG), and a ST-402ME CCD camera.
-The ROAG and ST-402ME rotate close to 180 degrees,
+and deciding to upgrade again, I moved the ST-8XME to the C-14 for spectra imaging and a used ST-10XME on the R/C. As for the guiding issue, I went with an Astrodon, remote off-axis guider (ROAG), and a ST-402ME CCD camera.

-giving me plenty of guide stars, and both units are before the color filter wheel.
+The ROAG and ST-402ME rotate close to 180 degrees, giving me plenty of guide stars, and both units are before the color filter wheel.
 So I do not have the problems of autoguiding through a filter system.
-I also went with a secondary water-cooling system on the main
+I also went

-camera.
+with a secondary water-cooling system on the main camera.
 Even on warm-summer nights, I can cool the CCD chip down to -15C.
-Since taking this picture, I have purchased a SBIG CFW10, which holds a total of ten 1 1/4 inch diameter filters.
-I also purchased a set of
+Since taking this picture, I have purchased a SBIG CFW10, which holds a total of ten 1 1/4 inch

-UVBRI photometric filters.
+diameter filters.
+I also purchased a set of UVBRI photometric filters.
 With this set up I can do color imaging, or photometry.
-You can follow my photometry progress on the |
+Final setup is shown below. |

 |

 Since I took the C-14 off the Paramount GT-1100, and I still had the C-14 fork mount with the Byers retrofitted gear set, a wedge base, and a heavy duty tripod.
-I'll put all this gear together and setup it up to learn spectroscopy.
-But I still haven't figured out how to run the telescope from the spa and not get shocked yet!
-You can follow my progress on the spectroscopy page. |
+I'll put all this gear together and setup it up to learn spectroscopy with the SBIG DSS-7 and the SGIG ST-402XME.
+But I never was able to figured out how to run the telescope from the spa and not get shocked!
+You can follow my results and progress on the Spectroscopy Page. |

 |

-The most recent telescope to the Hearst Observatory collection was the purchase of a used 20-inch Obsession F/5 dobsonian.
+The another telescope addition to the Hearst Observatory collection was the purchase of a used 20-inch Obsession F/5 dobsonian.
 It was another great find on Astromart.
 For me personally, this was the brand of visual scope I always wished for.
 It came complete with Argonavis digital setting circles, Telerad, a black ripstop cover for the truss-tubes, Kendricks laser collminator, secondary heater, counter-balance bars, and Galaxy full thickness mirrors.
 For more info you can read about this scope at their website.
-He is a picture of when I first got it home. |
+Here's me ready the take a ride out to the stars, planets, and galaxies. |

 |

-All the images in this site are © Copyright 1999-2012 by Kevin Hearst. |
+All the images in this site are © Copyright 1999 to Infinity by Kevin Hearst. |